UtrechtUniversity/iswitch/README.md

 Use `iswitch update CONFIGNAME FILENAME` to update a configuration.
 For example: `iswitch update production updated_config.json`.

 Use `iswitch rm CONFIGNAME` to remove a configuration.
 For example: `iswitch rm testenvironment`.

+Use `iswitch clone NEWCONFIGNAME` to clone the current configuration to a new configuration.
+For example:
+`iswitch clone copyofproduction`